- All endpoints return either a JSON object or an array.

 - We allow maximum of 100 queued pins per IPFS user.

 Keep in mind we use pagination (100 items per default) and that it starts from page 1, unlike traditional indexing.

-The default Blockfrost network is Cardano mainnet, but we also support Cardano testnet, IPFS and Milkomeda networks.
+The default Blockfrost network is Cardano mainnet, but we also support Cardano testnets (preview and preprod), IPFS and Milkomeda networks.

 The schema of full API endpoint path is a composition of the specific network, appended by the API version and the call itself.